Nsustain/nsustain.com/CONTRIBUTING.md

 </p>

 Your contribution means a lot for Nsustain.
-We'll always appreciate your time and effort to make Nsustain better.
+We always appreciate your time and effort to make Nsustain better.
 Thank you!